 - Be able to further separate and segregate their data, beyond the use of ACLs

-Customers can use existing encryption keys that they manage with the Google Cloud Platform, using the Customer supplied encryption keys feature.
-This feature is available for Google Cloud Storage and for Google Compute Engine for storage layer encryption.
+Customers can use existing encryption keys that they manage with the Google Cloud, using the Customer supplied encryption keys feature.
+This feature is available for Cloud Storage and for Compute Engine for storage layer encryption.

-Customers can also manage their own encryption keys on Google Cloud Platform using Google Cloud Key Management Service (Cloud KMS).
+Customers can also manage their own encryption keys on Google Cloud using Cloud Key Management Service.
 This product allows for application-layer encryption managed by the customer.